 - Customer service

-You can tempt a freelancer into your role with your work from home days but do you know what else you can offer them which they’ll love even more?
+You can tempt a freelancer into your role with your work-from-home days but do you know what else you can offer them that they’ll love even more?

 - Never having to sell themselves

 - Never having to deal with unhappy customers

 So instead of the dreary ‘Web Developer Role Available’, you could try something like:

 ‘Web Devs, are you fed up with waiting for clients to pay?’

 BANG!
 Every single freelance web developer that sees this will be intrigued!

 This ad specifically targets freelancers so you could run multiple ads for other scenarios aimed at any number of problems like commuting, lack of project ownership, no career progression, etc.